Design and Technology

 The course is 50% exam and 50% NEA.

-Autumn 1- Introductions to DT GCSE.
+Flying start- Introductions to DT GCSE.
 Researching the work of designers and companies.
-Smart and Modern materials theory
+Paper and boards theory, Smart and Modern materials theory

 Summer 1- Other theory (CAD/CAM, Renewable energy & Social/Moral issues

 Summer 2- Contextual challenge revealed.
 Student start working on NEA (Section A).
 DT mock exam